 Look at this data as we explain more: (example search for finance sector)

 You can see that generic keywords are at the top for search results – just look at pensions with a max of 70k per month.
 But with the increased volumes comes competition to be higher up the search results.
 Whilst it’s not impossible to be on the first page, you can bet that you will have to have a higher number of hours dedicated to achieving the first page, meaning the cost of this will be higher.

 But what about organic vs paid clickthrough’s?
 The great thing is that we can see that here too.
-If you look at the 2nd on the list “pensions”, you will see that the organic click through rate drops to just 41%. however, our localised targets are 86-94% organic click throughs. indicating that you will get a higher success rate and less interruption from paid adverts and other marketing techniques.
-On the other hand, we can look at the generic keyword of “protection” which will bring up a varied amount of results so there will be question of relevance which could have a negative effect on your search rankings… We would advise not to target organically here, however a paid advert with a little bit more meta data on the link, could be the answer as there is currently 100% organic click throughs meaning it’s a great keyword for a paid advert as they still get between 10-18% of click through in general
+If you look at the 2nd on the list “pensions”, you will see that the organic click through rate drops to just 41%. however, our localised targets are 86-94% organic click-throughs. indicating that you will get a higher success rate and less interruption from paid adverts and other marketing techniques.
+On the other hand, we can look at the generic keyword of “protection” which will bring up a varied amount of results so there will be the question of relevance which could have a negative effect on your search rankings… We would advise not to target organically here, however, a paid advert with a little bit more metadata on the link could be the answer as there are currently 100% organic click throughs meaning it’s a great keyword for a paid advert as they still get between 10-18% of click through in general